alexmavr/django-spyglass/docs/source/index.rst

 Welcome to Spyglass!
 ====================
-Spyglass provides real-time content notifications by distributed crawling.
+Spyglass provides real-time content notifications to a Django application by distributed crawling.

 Contents: